Ciechanowiec: History

 In 1429, the Grand Duke of Lithuania Vytautas the Great granted Ciechanowiec the settlement Magdeburg rights and its coat of arms.
-In the 16th century, the city belonged to the Kiszka family.
+In the 16th century, the town belonged to the Kiszka family.
 In the mid-16th century Castellan of Trakai, Piotr Kiszka built a castle on the right bank of the river Nurzec, northeast of the town.
-Between 1617–1642, Mikołaj Kiszka ordered to build heavy defensive walls around the fortress, but soon the castle burned down during the Deluge, and the surviving buildings with the newly-built residence for the Ossoliński family were later blown up and destroyed by the Imperial Russian Army during World War I (1915).
+Between 1617 and 1642, Mikołaj Kiszka ordered to build heavy defensive walls around the fortress, but soon the castle burned down during the Deluge, and the surviving buildings with the newly built residence for the Ossoliński family were later blown up and destroyed by the Imperial Russian Army during World War I (1915).
 To this day only the foundations and the moat still exist.

-The forthcoming owners of the city were: The Bremmer, Ossoliński, Szczukow and Ciecierski families.
-In particular, the Ossoliński family in the second half of the seventeenth century invested in the development of the city.
+The forthcoming owners of the town were: The Bremmer, Ossoliński, Szczukow and Ciecierski families.
+In particular, the Ossoliński family in the second half of the seventeenth century invested in the development of the town.